ZakBrinlee/Java-Algorithms/Breadth_First_Graph/README.md

 ![Search Example](https://github.com/ZakBrinlee/Java-Algorithms/blob/master/Breadth_First_Graph/GraphSearchResults.JPG)
 Assignment:

-Write a program that will load a graph with the contents of the file Routes.csvPreview the document
+Write a program that will load a graph with the contents of the file Routes.csv

 The file is a csv file that contains many rows of three elements (airline code, from airport, and to airport).
 For this program only the airports are important.
 The airline code can be ignored.